-Attempts at in vitro fertilization in multiple cycles result in an increase in the accumulated rates of live births.
-Depending on the demographic group, one study reported 45% to 53% in three trials, and 51% to 71% to 80% in six trials.
+Attempts at in vitro fertilization in multiple cycles increase the accumulated rates of live births.
+Depending on the demographic group, one study reported 45% to 53% in three trials and 51% to 71% to 80% in six attempts.

 The pregnancy rate can be defined in several ways.
-In the United States, the pregnancy rate used by the Society for Assisted Reproductive Technology and the Centers for Disease Control (listed in the table in the Success Rates section) are based on the fetal heart movement observed in the examinations. of ultrasound.
+In the United States, the pregnancy rate used by the Society for Assisted Reproductive Technology and the Centers for Disease Control (listed in the table in the Success Rates section) is based on the fetal heart movement observed in the examinations.
+Of ultrasound.

 The achievement of having a child after interruption of in vitro fertilization was mainly due to adoption (46%) or spontaneous pregnancy (42%).
 In 2006, Canadian clinics reported an average pregnancy rate of 35%.

 The main potential factors that influence pregnancy rates (and live births) in in vitro fertilization have been suggested as maternal age, duration of infertility or subfertility, FSH, and several oocytes, all of which reflect the ovarian function.

 The optimal age of the woman is from 23 to 39 years old at the time of treatment.
 Biomarkers that affect the chances of pregnancy from in vitro fertilization include:

 Antral follicle count, with a higher count that provides higher success rates.

 The levels of the anti-Müllerian hormone with higher levels indicate higher chances of pregnancy and live births after in vitro fertilization, even after adjusting for age.

 Semen quality factors for the sperm provider.
 Level of DNA fragmentation measured, p.
 Eg using the Comet test, the mother’s advanced age, and the quality of the semen.